objectkit/scriptex.mock/README.md

 })
 ```

-Checkout the [Microtune](#) scriptex demonstrator project for a concreate example of the above, or checkout the [Scriptex project template](#) to apply similar use cases to your own plugin development workflow.
+Checkout the [Microtune](https://github.com/objectkit/scriptex.plugin.microtune) project for a conrete example of the above, or checkout a copy of the [Scriptex plugin project template](https://github.com/objectkit/scriptex.plugin.template) to apply similar use cases to your own plugin development workflow.